martinthomson/is-the-future/draft-thomson-rfcplusplus-label.md

 assess the effect of a change of labels.

 One hypothesis this experiment proposes to test is the degree to which the "RFC" label motivates authors seeking publication.
-Measuring the rate of submission and publication for affected documents could provide some insight.
+Though numbers are unlikely to provide a clear answer when so much of the problem is subjective, measuring the rate of submission and publication for affected documents could provide some insight.

-Of those, documents published by the IETF as Informational, and those published on the Independent Submissions Stream are most likely to have a high enough volume to produce a large enough sample.
-Publication rates for other sources might not be high enough to observe differences.
 Measuring different sources gives a multiple perspectives relative to the output of the standards process.
 For instance, informational documents are closely related to the standards process and so are hypothesized to be relatively unaffected by any change, whereas IAB documents might follow a separate cadence and could be unaffected.

+Documents published by the IETF as Informational, and those published on the Independent Submissions Stream are most likely to have a high enough volume to produce a large enough sample.
+Publication rates for other sources might not be high enough to observe differences.

 In the first test, the rate of requests for publication over time is recorded.
 If the introduction of the experiment causes the number to drop relative to